jbob/homepage/content/post/bbs.md

 ![bbs screenshot](/img/bbs.png)

-See it in action at [telnet sesame.markusko.ch 1337](telnet://sesame.markusko.ch:1337).
+See it in action at [telnet markusko.ch 1337](telnet://markusko.ch:1337).

 The [code](https://github.com/jbob/sesame) can be found on Github.